charlie-vf/genshin-recipes-blog/README.md

 ## **Introduction**

 This Food Blog was created for my fifth project in Code Institute's Full Stack Software Development Course.
-The objective of this site was to provide players of miHoYo's Genshin Impact with a place to share recipes inspired by those you can craft in-game.
+The objective of this site was to provide players of miHoYo's Genshin Impact with a place to share recipes inspired by those you can craft in-game within a community atmosphere.
 <p>
 Although aimed at the game's player base, it is largely a Japanese/Chinese inspired food blog which is suitable for anybody who is looking for inspiration in these areas.

-## UX
+## **UX**

 ## **Strategy**